-- Learning to let go — Codependency groups allow recovering addicts learn how to let go of the things that they can’t control.
+- Learning to let go — Codependency groups allow recovering addicts to learn how to let go of the things that they can’t control.
 Codependent people tend to have controlling personalities, so these groups educate them on the importance of letting consequences just happen naturally.

 - Stress management — Becoming emotionally attached to everybody else’s problems places a lot of weight on the person’s shoulders.
 Codependency groups teach people that they do not have to be stressed about other people’s problems because they cannot control them.